shesek/spark-wallet/README.md

 To use your own TLS key and certificate, put your `key.pem` and `cert.pem` files in the `--tls-path` directory.

-To disable TLS and start a plaintext HTTP server instead, set `--no-tls` (not recommended).
+To disable TLS and start a plaintext HTTP server instead, set `--no-tls` (not recommended unless you're listening on `localhost` only).
-Note that without TLS, Chrome will not allow accessing the camera.
+Note that without TLS, Chrome will not allow accessing the camera on non-`localhost` hosts.

 #### Add as Trusted Certificate to Android